profesorpaiche/juliano/README.md

 The code is divided into several branches just as a way to document the progress through each chapter of the book.
 In that sense, it has more of an educational purpose than a real-world application.

+## Part 1

+This part includes the implementation of the wave function in 1 dimension (longitude).
+Since the MJO has a positive and negative phase, I simulated two waves, one with negative value and 90° out of phase.

+Some details about the simulation:

+- Cyclic boundaries by simulating all longitudes (1° resolution)
+- A total of 45 days of simulation, which is one full MJO cycle
+- Simulation at hourly scales